 - Describe the hardware components of the QFabric system.

-- Explain control plane and data plane functions in the QFabric system.
+- Explain the control plane and data plane functions in the QFabric system.

 - Describe the goals of the software architecture.